Also available as podcast (Episode #47)

 So why is a non-solicit even necessary, if supposedly you have the better offering as a firm and for the clients?
 Again, it makes you think.

-And then the last example is the non-protocol form.
+And then the last example is the non-protocol firm.
 For those of you that don’t know the protocol, it is an agreement among various industry firms.
 It basically says, “If an advisor leaves our firm, goes to your firm, under certain circumstances, we agree we’re not going to sue each other over it.”
 And that agreement goes back a decade-plus.

 But some of the large traditional firms have dropped out of the protocol program.
 And again, it begs the question, why drop out of it?
 If your platform is so appealing to advisors, why do you need to drop out of the protocol platform to try to make it harder for advisors to leave?
 Shouldn’t they already apparently want to stay with you?
 They would never want to go somewhere else because you are already apparently providing them the superior platform.
 Again, makes you wonder.